robotology/robotology-superbuild/doc/install-mambaforge.md

 This will install mambaforge in `~/mambaforge` .

 To use the `conda` command, you need to add the `~/mambaforge/condabin` directory to the [`PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)).
-You can do this persistently by modifying the appropriate file via the command:
+You can do this persistently by modifying the appropriate file via the commands:
 ~~~
 ~/mambaforge/condabin/conda init
+~/mambaforge/condabin/mamba init
 ~~~

 If you are using a non-bash shell such as `zsh`, you also need to run:
 ~~~
 ~/mambaforge/condabin/conda init zsh
+~/mambaforge/condabin/mamba init zsh
 ~~~

 By default, this command also automatically initialize the [`base` conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) whenever you start a terminal.